SHOP

 How do I get rid of penalty points?

-If you’ve committed a driving offense, there’s no way to remove those points from your license.
+If you’ve committed a driving offence, there’s no way to remove those points from your licence.
 You’ll just have to wait it out.

 If you think there’s been a mistake, you can appeal the decision and see if the points can be removed.